Electrolysis is the only method of hair removal which is allowed, by law, to be described as permanent.

 You should wear a mask when you come inside the building but you may not need to wear it during a treatment to your face/neck.
 (I will be using masks and/or visors as well as aprons that are single-use only) A supply of fresh masks is available for anyone who needs one.

 You will be asked to sanitise hands when you enter treatment room.
-You will be asked to sign a Covid disclaimer.
+You will be asked to sign a Covid disclaimer each time you attend.

 Only one person will be allowed in the treatment room at a time.

 I am looking forward to hearing everybody’s news and tales from this weird and also pretty great (at times) Spring/Summer.
 But! we have to minimise talking during treatments to reduce respiratory spray.

 I have updated my Facebook page as well (when FB decides to let me in…!) but if you need to contact me please do so in the usual way.